 To fix this I would abolish all reference to “marriage” in federal, state and local law and replace it with “Civil Union” or some new term with less baggage.
 A Civil Union would be defined as a legal status formed by mutual agreement between two adults to the exclusion of all other adults granting certain entitlements.
 The nature of these entitlements would basically be the same legal entitlements that exist for “married couples” today—things related to taxes, inheritance, health care, etc. Marriage would then revert to the exclusive authority of the religious institutions to grant and deny as they see fit—but without legal consequences.

 This then would allow two men or two women to enter enter a civil union of equal standing to the civil union of any man and woman.
 If any couple, man and woman or man and man or women and women wanted to be ‘married’ it would be an issue for their religious community and not an issue of legality.
 (Interestingly not only would this allow a guy couple to have a civil union equal in all legal ways to the civil union or a hetero couple but it would allow the FLDS to practice polygamy of marriage, but they would only be entitled to a single civil union.
 Could an older polygamist marry a 12 year old girl?
-That would be up to the religious authorities, but sex with minors laws would still apply and civil unions should have a minimum age requirements, like 18 or something.)
+Maybe that would be up to the religious authorities but there are some other issues there like informed consent and sex with minors laws must still apply.
+Civil unions anyway should have a minimum age requirements, like 18 or something, if the government does not think you can fight or consume porn you probably shouldn’t be able to join yourself to another person.)

 So, that’s the idea.
 Marriage is a religious institution so it should be removed from the legal world in the US as it violates the principle of separation of Church and State.
 Replace the legal side of it with a civil union that does not discriminate based on sex.
 Plenty here for the lawyer to thrash out and argue over, but I think it’s a good solution to the issue.